SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/index.md

 ![08][img4]

 > [!TIP]
-> You can get a URL that reflects the current state of the application by selecting **Copy shortcut** either from the hamburger menu, the **Task** menu in dialogs for follow-ups and documents, or by right-clicking an item in a section tab, can get from address bar, and from Development Tools: (SuperOffice.Environment.SoProtocol)
+> You can get a URL that reflects the current state of the application by selecting **Copy shortcut** either from the hamburger menu, the **Task** menu in dialogs for follow-ups and documents, or by right-clicking an item in a section tab, can get from address bar, and from developer tools: (SuperOffice.Environment.SoProtocol)

 For example: